Last Updated on

 How to compost at home for beginners in five steps:

-1. Get a compost pail.
+1. Get a kitchen compost bin.

 A stainless steel compost pail or other compost container will make kitchen clean-up easier, and you can store it in your kitchen.